 WW2 German Military Contract ARSA Wristwatch

-After these watches had been reconfigured and all obvious association to the Germans erased, such watches were keenly offered for sale, usually to Allied troops in europe.
+After these watches had been transformed and all obvious association to the Germans erased, such watches were keenly offered for sale, usually to Allied troops in Europe.
 As such, they are still very much "military watches" that are often overlooked.
 Furthermore, the ARSA movements used in these watches, as intended for supply to the nazis, were in fact a better product due to them having shock-protection as standard.

 Presented in "original" condition and working order.